nneverova/deepgestures_lasagne/README.md

 ## How to ##

 1. training_script.py is the main script to initiate training.
 In this file, modify the path to the Montalbano dataset accordingly.
-The Montalbano dataset is available at ...
+The Montalbano dataset is available at http://sunai.uoc.edu/chalearnLAP/ (Track 3: Gesture recognition).

 2. initiate the training by calling